 - 2 cups water

-- 3 tbsp cider vinegar (use combo of balsamic & cider for a sweeter taste)
+- 3 tablespoon cider vinegar (use combo of balsamic & cider for a sweeter taste)

 - Cook black eyed peas in 2 cups of water for 10 mins at high pressure and let them release pressure naturally.
 Drain excess water when done.